Directions to WID National Office (NDIA Headquarters)

 Celebrations for the association's 25th anniversary included production of a video, a reception to mark the day the organization was incorporated, and festivities at the October 2010 annual dinner.
 In July 2012, WID welcomed its 4,000th member.

 In March 2013, WID National launched its inaugural Women's History Month Celebration.
 As part of its efforts to honor women in defense, WID reintroduced its Service to the Flag Award, presenting it at the celbration to Hon.
 Carolyn H. Becraft.
+Leaders marked the 25th anniversary of the HORIZONS Scholarship program throughout 2013.

 - Top of page -